BrightDikko/Three-Clues-To-Victory/README.md

 #  Three Clues to Victory
 "Three Clues to Victory" is a fun trivia game that challenges players to solve a mystery using three cryptic clues.
 With various random categories and difficulty levels, players can compete against each other or work together as a team to guess the answer before time runs out.
 This project is developed by Bright Dikko.
+## FOR CODEPATH INSTRUCTORS
+Kindly scroll down to see move info on this project, as required.
+Thanks!

 # Features + Video Walkthrough
 > Click on the play button to see video walkthough